Mauritius offshore companies

 - Furthermore, authorized companies are not allowed to trade with local customers in Mauritius.

-Table of Comparison between GBL and Authorized company
+Table of Comparison between GBC and Authorized company

 |Corporate structuring considerations|